Vesicoureteral reflux (VUR) is when the flow of urine goes the wrong way. This condition is more common among infants and young children.

 When you have VUR, the urine in your bladder goes back up to the ureter and the kidneys.
 This could cause infections and damage your kidneys.

-VUR affects about 10% of children.
+VUR affects up to 1.8% of children.
 Although most are able to grow out of this condition, people who have severe cases may need surgery to protect their kidneys.

 VUR can also affect adults and older children.